Martian dichotomy

-Geography
+Origin

 Single impact hypothesis

 A single mega-impact would produce a very large, circular depression in the crust.
 The proposed depression has been named the Borealis Basin.
-However, most estimations of the shape of the lowlands area produce a shape that in places dramatically deviates from the circular shape.
+However, most estimates of the shape of the lowland area produce a shape that in places dramatically deviates from the circular shape.
 Additional processes could create those deviations from circularity.
-Also, if the proposed Borealis basin is a depression created by an impact, it would be the largest impact crater known in the Solar System.
+If the proposed Borealis basin is a depression created by an impact, it would be the largest impact crater known in the Solar System.
 An object that large could have hit Mars sometime during the process of the Solar System accretion.

 It is expected that an impact of such magnitude would have produced an ejecta blanket that should be found in areas around the lowland and generate enough heat to form volcanoes.
 However, if the impact occurred around 4.5 Ga (billion years ago), erosion could explain the absence of the ejecta blanket but could not explain the absence of volcanoes.
 Also, the mega-impact could have scattered a large portion of the debris into outer space and across the southern hemisphere.
 Geologic evidence of the debris would provide very convincing support for this hypothesis.

 A 2008 study provided additional research towards the single giant impact theory in the northern hemisphere.
-In the past tracing of the impact boundaries was complicated by the presence of the Tharsis volcanic rise.
+In the past, tracing the impact boundaries was complicated by the presence of the Tharsis volcanic rise.
 The Tharsis volcanic rise buried part of the proposed dichotomy boundary under 30 km of basalt.
 The researchers at MIT and Jet Propulsion Lab at CIT have been able to use gravity and topography of Mars to constrain the location of the dichotomy beneath the Tharsis rise, thus creating an elliptical model of the dichotomy boundary.
-The elliptical shape of the Borealis basin contributed to the northern single impact hypothesis as a re-edition of the original theory published in 1984.
+The elliptical shape of the Borealis basin contributed to the northern single impact hypothesis as a revision of the original theory published in 1984.

-However, this hypothesis has been countered by a new hypothesis of a giant impact to the south pole of Mars with a large object that melted the southern hemisphere of Mars, which, after recrystallisation, forms a thicker crust relative to the northern hemisphere and thus gives rise to the crustal dichotomy observed.
-This may have also triggered the magnetic field of the planet.
+This hypothesis has been countered by a new hypothesis of a giant impact to the south pole of Mars with a large object that melted the southern hemisphere of Mars, which, after recrystallisation, forms a thicker crust relative to the northern hemisphere and thus gives rise to the crustal dichotomy observed.
+This may have triggered the magnetic field of the planet.
 The discovery of twelve volcanic alignments lends evidence to this new hypothesis.
 Initially, the estimated size of the impacting body required for this scenario was Moon-sized, but more recent research favour a smaller, 500-750 km-radius projectile.